arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ---
-title: 'Getting started with the Arduino Opta'
+title: 'Getting Started With the Arduino Opta'
 description: 'Get started with the Arduino Opta'
 tags:
   - Getting started